CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

 5. Back within TitleCardMaker, navigate to the Sync page by clicking
 :fontawesome-solid-arrows-rotate: `Sync` from the side navigation bar.

-6. Under the Sonarr section of the page, click the `+ Add Sync` button.
+6. Under the Sonarr section of the page, click the
+<span class="example md-button">+ Add Sync</span> button.

 7. In the launched dialog, fill out the following information: